 Although many companies require at least an associate degree for training assistant positions, you don't necessarily need one in human resources.
 Other acceptable fields might include education, business, or social sciences.
 If you have a goal for advancing from this position, possible jobs you might look to include training manager or training specialist.

-There are a few different pathways to HR positions at the entry level.
-You can get an HR degree or a degree in a related subject, or you can use past job experience to try to land an HR job.
+You can pursue a few different pathways to entry-level HR positions.
+These include getting an HR degree or a degree in a related subject or using past job experience to try to land an HR job.

-Associate degree in human resource management: two years to earn
+Associate degree in human resources: Two years to earn

-Bachelor's degree in human resource management: four years to earn
+Bachelor's degree in human resources: Four years to earn

-Master's degree in human resource management: 16 to 24 months to earn after earning a bachelor's degree
+Master's degree in human resources: 16 to 24 months to earn after earning a bachelor's degree

 Sometimes, you don't need a degree in HR to get an entry-level position.
 Degrees in related subjects can offer knowledge and skills that might help you in an HR position like: